johncarl81/transfuse/documentation.md

 ###### @View

 The View qualifier identifies the widget to inject from the view higherarchy set up during the onCreate phase.
-As an example, we may look up an TextView by id with the following:
+As an example, look up an TextView by id with the following:

 {% highlight java %}
 @Activity